| |

-A second mortgage is another lien on your home, subordinated to your existing first mortgage.
+Did you know that a 2nd mortgage is another lien on your home that is subordinated to your existing 1st mortgage?
 People take out 2nd loans, or home equity loans on their property, usually because they need cash.
 Many borrowers want to get access to more cash, but our reluctant to refinance their existing mortgage, because their interest rate is low.
-Bridge Mortgages provides fixed rate equity loans, home equity lines and improvement loans to 95% for good people with a little bad credit.
+Bridge Mortgages provides updated info on fixed rate equity loans, home equity lines and improvement loans to 95% for good people with a little bad credit.
+The Department of Housing recently reported that 2nd mortgage defaults had fallen again for the 3rd straight quarter.
+We anticipate that credit requirements may be eased on credit lines and second mortgage programs.

 Taking out a second mortgage uses more equity that you may have earned in your home, so use these valuable loans wisely.
-Most lenders will lend you 100% of your property's value, but Bridge Mortgages, will enable qualified applicants to go above and beyond their fair market value.
+Most lenders will not lend you 100% of your property's value, but Bridge Mortgages, will match qualified applicants with 2nd mortgage lenders who go above and beyond their fair market value.

 You can choose from fixed or variable interest rate loans as well.
 In most cases, variable rate 2nd mortgages are offered as home equity credit lines.